Southsea Railway: A railway scheme promoted once again

 In 1876 the main line railway was extended from the Portsmouth terminus to Portsmouth Harbour.
 There was a direct transfer to the Isle of Wight ferries, and this was immensely more convenient for most travellers, so that as a result Clarence Pier reduced in popularity as a ferry terminal, and the tramway lost business correspondingly.

 Galt and his partners revived a scheme for a Southsea Railway in 1878; at first it was to run from a junction station at Copnor, running south beside the main line until diverging.
 Galt intended this to permit the operation of through trains from London: if he was to encourage family travel to the Isle of Wight to use his line and the Clarence Pier, he wanted to avoid the necessity of a change of trains at the junction station.

 Dedicated through trains seemed excessive, and in conflict with the main line companies’ own services, and they persuaded Galt to alter the junction to a new station at Fratton instead.
 (Station Road in Copnor was built in anticipation at the time, and is extant now.)
-This scheme was authorised by Act of 26 August 1880; authorised share capital was £50,000.
+This scheme was authorised by the Southsea Railway Act 1880 (43 & 44 Vict. c. cciii) of 26 August 1880; authorised share capital was £50,000.
 Raising share capital again proved difficult, but in 1882 the LSWR subscribed enough to enable a start to be made.
-A decision had evidently been taken to modify the route, and a further Act of 2 August 1883 authorised the change.
+A decision had evidently been taken to modify the route, and a further act of Parliament, the Southsea Railway Act 1883 (46 & 47 Vict. c. clx) of 2 August 1883 authorised the change.

 The line was to be double track, 1 mile 24 chains (2,092 m) long.
 The terminus at Granada Road, Southsea had three platforms and the terminal buildings were said to be in the Queen Anne style on a lavish scale: Grant still intended this to be a main line terminus.
 However the LSWR agreed only to provide a trailing connection at Fratton into a loop platform, so that direct through passenger operation to the main line system would not be possible.

-In the preparations for the Parliamentary Bill, the main line railways agreed to provide the necessary junction station at Fratton, but only if the land was given free, and approach roads each side were made and paid for locally.
+In the preparations for the parliamentary bill, the main line railways agreed to provide the necessary junction station at Fratton, but only if the land was given free, and approach roads each side were made and paid for locally.

 The contract price for construction of the line was £55,000, awarded to John Mackay of Hereford.